mtconnect/ros_mtconnect_2_demo/README.md

     `roslaunch ceccrebot_demo_support robotiq_gripper.launch`

+2. Make sure that the robot is not initiated by the cell simulator.

+    `gedit ~/catkin_workspace/src/ros_mtconnect_2/simulator/src/cell.py`

+	ln(30)    `#self.initiate_robot('localhost',7996)`    Should be commented out since it will be initiated in the ROS environment.

-2. Launch startup script
+3. Launch startup script

     `cd ~/catkin_workspace/src/ros_mtconnect_2/simulator/src`

     `sh startup.sh`

-3. (Optional) To restart, `ctrl-c` both terminals and restart.
+4. (Optional) To restart, `ctrl-c` both terminals and restart.

-4. (Optional) Instead of using `startup.sh`, each `xterm` command within the file can be started in a separate terminals.
+5. (Optional) Instead of using `startup.sh`, each `xterm` command within the file can be started in a separate terminals.